Security Guard Interview Questions And Tips

 1. Describe a time when you used teamwork to solve a problem at a previous security job.

-If you don't have prior experience in security, talk about how you used team-based problem-solving in some other type of position.
+If you lack prior security experience, discuss how you used team-based problem-solving in another position.

 2. Describe a time when you had to deal with an assault.
 How did you handle the situation?
 Is there anything you would have done differently?

-It is all right to discuss an assault that you experienced in your personal life if you have never encountered one professionally.
-If you have never experienced an assault, do not make one up, but you can ask whether describing a hypothetical situation would help.
+It's acceptable to discuss an assault you experienced personally if you haven't encountered one professionally.
+If you have never experienced an assault, don't fabricate a story.
+Instead, ask if describing a hypothetical situation would be helpful.

 3. Tell me about a time you successfully dealt with an angry member of the public.

-This question is focused on your ability to encounter anger without becoming emotionally triggered and without resorting to violence.
-A successful outcome in this context involves pacifying the angry person and resolving the situation.
-If you've ever worked in any kind of customer service role, you'll have something to share.
+This question assesses your ability to manage anger without becoming emotionally triggered.
+A successful outcome involves pacifying the angry person and resolving the situation.
+If you've worked in customer service, you likely have relevant experiences to share.
+Focus on the outcome and what it reveals about your skills, rather than getting bogged down in details.

-4. Describe a time when you felt as if you were in physical danger on the job.
+4. Describe a time when you felt physically endangered on the job.
 How did you handle the situation?

-If you have never felt threatened at work, ask if you should discuss a threat encountered in your private life.
-Ideally, these threats should have come from other people, because your answer is supposed to indicate how you will respond to threats in your work as a guard.
-If you have never felt threatened by another human being, ask if some other form of danger (an earthquake, for example) might be considered relevant.
+If you've never felt threatened at work, ask if you should discuss a threat encountered in your personal life.
+Ideally, these threats should come from other people, as your answer should indicate how you will respond to threats as a guard.
+If you have never felt threatened, ask if discussing a different form of danger (like an earthquake) would be relevant.

 5. How do you spend downtime on the job?

-Security guards have little to do during periods when no threat occurs — the job is mostly to be on hand in case something happens.
-Your interviewer will want to assess whether you are likely to become distracted or even cause trouble during these periods.
-Tailor your answer to show that you're able to react quickly when required.
+Security guards often have little to do during quiet periods.
+Your interviewer will want to assess whether you can remain focused and not become distracted.
+Tailor your answer to show that you can react quickly when required.

 6. How comfortable are you using computers?

-As a security guard, you'll have to use the software associated with CCTV cameras.
-If you have experience using CCTV equipment, say so.
-Otherwise, demonstrate computer literacy and an ability and willingness to learn to use new systems.
+As a security guard, you'll need to use software associated with CCTV cameras.
+If you have experience with CCTV equipment, mention it.
+Otherwise, demonstrate your computer literacy and willingness to learn new systems.

 7. What are some of your strengths on the job?

 Prepare an answer that emphasizes the skills and requirements outlined in the job listing.
-Match your abilities to the company's needs and goals, and focus your reply on what makes you stand out from the competition.
+Match your abilities to the company's needs and goals.
+Focus on what makes you stand out from the competition.

 8. Are you currently PSIRA certified?

-This question will warrant a "yes" or "no" answer, although you can feel free to mention if you're currently enrolled in a class and working toward achieving certification.
-It's also a good reminder to familiarize yourself with the general requirements of a job when you begin interviewing.
-Your research will tell you what skills are expected of someone in this role.
+This question warrants a simple "yes" or "no" answer.
+You can mention if you're enrolled in a class and working toward certification.
+Familiarize yourself with the general requirements of the job when you begin interviewing.
+Your research will inform you of the skills expected in this role.

 9. Imagine you have been called to handle an emergency on the 10th floor of a building, but six guests are waiting to be checked in at the front desk.
 It's late at night, and you are momentarily alone at the front desk.
 What would you do?

 This question is designed not to have a "right answer."
-The point is to assess how you deal with situations that have no good options.
-The details of the hypothetical situation might, of course, be different, but prepare yourself for this type of trick question.
-You could also get hypothetical questions that do have the right answers, to test your understanding of the job.
+The goal is to assess how you deal with situations that offer no good options.
+Prepare for this type of trick question.

 10. Look at these two photos of two different people for five seconds.
 Then, put the photographs down and describe those two people to me.

-This question could test either your powers of observation, memory, or your biases about people.
+This question could test your powers of observation, memory, or biases about people.

 Comments